zeyudding/cs561/_pages/policy.md

   * Late assignments will be penalized 20% per day (including weekends and holidays) and no assignment will be accepted if it is more than 5 days late.

   * Late assignment penalty will be waived with a valid reason.

+* Use of Generative Artificial Intelligence

+  * The use of generative AI tools or apps for assignments in this course, including tools like ChatGPT and other AI writing or coding assistants, is prohibited.

+  * Representing as one’s own an idea, or expression of an idea, that was AI-generated may be considered an academic offense in this course.

+  * Students may not copy or paraphrase from any generative artificial intelligence applications, including ChatGPT and other AI writing and coding assistants, for the purpose of completing assignments in this course.

+  * This course policy is designed to promote your learning and intellectual development and to help you reach course learning outcomes.

 * Collaboration on assignments